sulibo/sulibo.github.io/_posts/2020-07-20-kalman_filter.markdown

 ![Observer block diagram\label{fig:observer_block_diagram}](/assets/img/posts/observer_block_diagram.svg "observer block diagram")

-The goal of the state observer is to provide an accurate estimate of the state, which is done by choosing a proper observer $K$ such that the estimation error $e_k=x_k-\hat{x}_k$ converges to zero.
+The goal of the state observer is to provide an accurate estimate of the state, which is done by choosing a proper observer gain $K$ such that the estimation error $e_k=x_k-\hat{x}_k$ converges to zero.

 It follows from \eqref{equ:discrete_time_system} and \eqref{equ:observer} that